Rainy weather expected in country

 By Laman Ismayilova

-Rainy weather is expected in Baku on November 2.
-Strong north-west wind will blow throughout the day.
+Changeable cloudy weather is expected in Baku on November 5.
+Rain is expected in some places.
+Mild south wind will intensify.

-In Absheron peninsula, the temperature will be 10-12 °C at night, 13-15 °C in the daytime.
-In Baku, the temperature will be 10-12 °C at night, 13-15 °C in the daytime, the Ecology and Natural Resources Ministry reported.
+In Absheron peninsula, the temperature will be 8-11 °C at night, 15-17 °C in the daytime.
+In Baku, the temperature will be 15-17 °C in the daytime, the Ecology and Natural Resources Ministry reported.

-Atmospheric pressure will rise from 759 mm mercury column to 766 mm mercury column.
-Relative humidity will be 80-90 percent.
+Atmospheric pressure will drop from 770 to 766 mm mercury column.
+Relative humidity will be 70-80 percent.

-Rainy weather is expected in country's regions.
-Heavy rain is predicted in some places.
-Snow may fall in mountainous areas.
-Fog is predicted in some places.
-West wind will blow and intensify occasionally in some places.
+The weather will be mainly rainless in country's regions.
+However, rainy weather is expected in the Lankaran-Astara zone.
+Fog will be observed in some places.

-As for the medical-meteorological forecast, the weather will be unfavorable for meteo-sensitive people.
+As for the medical-meteorological forecast, moderate south wind will intensify in the Absheron peninsula which may cause anxiety in some meteo-sensitive people.